procurio675/Campus-Complaint-Management-System/Log.md

 - _what we did in slight details._

+Date: 12-09-2025
+Work Done: rolled out forms for elicitation requirements for students made a questionnaire for interviewing faculties worked on the figma design

 Date: 15-09-2025
 Summary:Stakeholder and Elicitation Technique
 Work Done: Identified stakeholders of the Complaint Management System (students, staff, authorities, admin, developers).
 Applied elicitation techniques like surveys for students and interviews to gather requirements.

+continued with the home login and signup page design